Vasileia-Apostolou/Beauty_Bounty/README.md

 ### Existing Features
 - **Navbar** -
-The navbar includes 5 links(categories) such as All Products, Brands, New, Best Sellers and Fragrances.
+The navbar includes 3 links such as Home, Products and Categories.
 Additionally it includes a user icon which will redirect user to a Register/Login page, a search icon which gives users the ability to search a specific product and a cart icon which redirects users to the checkout page.

 - **Search** -
 The search bar allows the user to type any word(s) related to the product they are searching for.
 If there's any product(s) corresponding to their search, the product(s) will appear in a separate page.
-If there's is no product corresponding to their search, a message will appear stating "No Products Found".

-- **All Products** -
+- **Products** -
-Users can view all the app's products both in-stock and out-of-stock by clicking on "All Products" in the navbar.
+Users can view all the app's products both in-stock and out-of-stock by clicking on "Products" in the navbar.
 The products are being displayed in an alphabetical order.
 Each product has an image, name, price and it's clickable so that users can see further details about the product they are interested in.

 - **View Product** -
 The user can click on a specific product to view product details.
 It will take the user to a new page where by the product name, price and description will be displayed.
 If the product is in-stock there will be an "Add To Cart" button which if clicked, will take the user to their cart, but if the product is out-of-stock there will be no action but a heading stating "Out Of Stock".